 When and how should I submit the application for Advance of Postgraduate Scholarship?

 Eligibility: For non-local student only

-You should submit the application form (document 284/712 amended, obtainable from the Graduate School office) after you have:
+You should submit the application form (document 161/118, obtainable from the Graduate School office) after you have:

 (i) arrived in Hong Kong;

-(iii) completed the registration process at the Faculty Office.
+(ii) completed the registration process at the Faculty Office; and

-Please also note that you need to submit your application form together with the following documents, before the 10th of the month:
+Please also note that you need to submit your application form together with the following documents, before the 10th day of the first month:

 I am a holder of Hong Kong PhD Fellowship (HKPF).
 When will I receive the fellowship?
 Do I need to take up any duties in return of the fellowship?